-SUBJECT Next Step in Strategic Planning: Best Practices in Quality of Life and Environment
+Follow Up Discussion: Next Step in Strategic Planning: Best Practices in Quality of Life & Environment

-On Monday December 9, 2013, the Budget for Outcomes Team for Clean, Healthy Environment will brief you on best practices in Quality of Life and Environment.
-Their briefing will also cover proposed index cities and draft SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis.
-The briefing material is attached.
+On Monday December 9, 2013, the Budget for Outcomes Team for Clean, Healthy Environment briefed you on best practices in Quality of Life & Environment.
+Their briefing covered proposed index cities and a draft SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis.